-The Chief Financial Officer shall maintain a list of financial institutions authorized to provide investment services.
-In addition, a list will also be maintained of approved security broker/dealers selected by credit worthiness who are authorized to provide investment services in the State of Texas.
+The Chief Financial Officer shall maintain a list of financial institutions authorized by the Board to provide investment services and a list of security broker/dealers selected by credit worthiness who are authorized to provide investment services in the State of Texas and who have been approved by the Board.
 These may include "primary" dealers or regional dealers that qualify under Securities & Exchange Commission Rule 15C3-1 (uniform net capital rule).

-All financial institutions and broker/dealers who desire to become qualified bidders for investment transactions must supply the Executive Director with the following:
+All financial institutions and broker/dealers who desire to become qualified bidders for investment transactions must supply the Chief Financial Officer with the following:

-1. Audited financial statements;

-- 2. Proof of National Association of Securities Dealers (NASD) certification; - 3.
+- 1. Audited financial statements; - 2.
+Proof of National Association of Securities Dealers (NASD) certification; - 3.
 Proof of state registration; - 4.
-Completed broker/dealer questionnaire; and, - 5.
-Certification of having read the entity's investment policy, and acknowledged that they have implemented reasonable procedures and controls in an effort to preclude imprudent investment activities with the Authority, except to the extent that this authorization is dependent on an analysis of the makeup of the entire Authority portfolio or requires an interpretation of subjective investment standards.
-The Authority will not enter into an investment transaction with a financial institution prior to receiving the written instrument described above.
+The completed broker/dealer questionnaire in the form approved by this Investment Policy on page 12; and, - 5.
+A written certification signed by a qualified representative of the firm in the form approved by this Investment Policy on page 13.
+The Authority will not enter into an investment transaction with a financial institution prior to receiving this written certification and acknowledgement.